Services

 Packaging & Shelf Impact

-Design, usability, findability on shelf and in the online listing.
+Design, usability, and findability on shelf and in the online listing.
 On-pack claims that drive purchase vs claims that confuse.
 Country-specific adaptation needs, tested rather than assumed.

 5

-Willingness to Pay & Premium Potential
+Pricing & Premium Potential

 Subsectors Covered